AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS Plate Settlers Report Three_commented.md

 ![longest_path](https://raw.githubusercontent.com/AguaClara/HRS-Flow-Recycle/master/Images/Archive/longest_path.png)

-Figure 3: Longest possible path of a floc through a sedimentation tube
+Figure 3.
+Lngest possible path of a floc through a sedimentation tube

 By increasing the number of plate settlers, and thereby the area in which the flocs can settle, HRS: Plate Settlers intends to increase the capture velocity and therefore achieve a more stabilized floc blanket.
 In order to test this, a proper model-tank and experimentation system must first be developed.
 If successful, this will allow future teams to continue researching the potential viability of high upflow velocities in AguaClara plants.
 Furthermore, progress in the context of plate settlers held significance in two ways: a major improvement for High Rate Sedimentation as a subteam and for the process of flocculation in the overall water treatment process.
 Such advances would achieve a long-term goal of improving floc blanket stability (and thus improve the entire particle removal process) at both a model and real-life scale.